LiliamBuild and Guide

 Pros

-• High single-target damage.
+• High ST Damage

 • Very fast for a Damage Dealer.